stoyosawa/TextRecognition/MnistHandWriting/README.md

 The Tensorflow/Keras scripts in this directory recognize handwritten digits (0 to 9).
 They use the 60,000 sets of training data and 10,000 sets of test data from [THE MNIST (Modified NIST) DATABASE of handwritten digits](http://yann.lecun.com/exdb/mnist/).

 Tested on Tensorflow 2.9.1.
-The

 #### [E_2_1.py](./E_2_1.py)

-Download the MNIST dataset, a construct Neural-Network model, and train the model using the dataset.
-The data is automatically downloaded and saved as `$HOME/.keras/mnist.npz` (numpy zip file).
+The script downloads the MNIST dataset from the net, constructs Neural-Network model, and trains the model using the dataset.

+The data is automatically downloaded upon the first run, and saved as `$HOME/.keras/mnist.npz` (numpy zip file): Subsequent calls use the saved file.

 The model is shown below: